kindoayush/26T2-git-github-workshop/README.md

 Thank you for **joing** the workshop.

 * There is a typo in the above line.
 Create an issue to correct this typo
 * Also, contribute to this by adding your file as per the task
+* This is a sample line.